The Right Questions at the Right Time

 So, what questions should you be thinking about now?

-They’ll be awfully impressed that you beat them to the punch if you write a few things down and have solid answers during the initial consultation.
-Keep in mind that contractors talk to a lot of people, solve a lot of issues, and are full of wonderful, sound advice.
+They’ll be impressed that you beat them to the punch if you write a few things down and have reliable answers during the initial consultation.
+Keep in mind that contractors talk to a lot of people, solve a lot of issues, and are full of excellent, sound advice.

 So, if they hesitate to jump on board with your “great idea” for a spiral staircase, elaborate tile patterns, giant fixtures for a tiny bathroom, or “thing I saw on TV,” don’t fire them on the spot.
 Consider their advice, take their reluctance seriously, and be ready to let go of impractical ideas.